-- (i) Net cash generated from operating activities for FY2019 was RM4.7 million compared with that of RM3.4 million in FY2018.
-The increase in inflow are mainly due to the lower tax payment during FY2019 when compared to FY2018.
-Higher tax payment in FY2018 was pertaining to the higher tax expenses incurred in financial year ended 31 December 2017. - (ii) Net cash flows from investing activities in FY2019 amounted to RM14.2 million while compared to net cash flows used of RM18.1 million in FY2018.
-The positive cash flows generated from investing activities was largely due to the withdrawal of short-term deposits of RM18.1 million during the FY2019.
-If we do not consider the said withdrawal, the net cash used in investing activities was actually RM3.9 million in FY2019, which was largely contributed by the capital expenditure incurred on capital work-in-progress for the above-mentioned amalgamation exercise. - (iii) The cash outflow from financing activities for both FY2019 and FY2018 was the payment of dividends of RM2.9 million (7 sen per ordinary share).
+- (i) The lower operating profit recorded in FY2020 has resulted in our net cash used in operating activities recorded at RM0.2 million in FY2020 as compared with net cash generated from operating activities of RM4.7 million in FY2019. - (ii) Net cash flows used in investing activities in FY2020 was amounted to RM14.4 million, while net cash flows generated from investing activities in FY2019 was RM14.2 million in FY2019.
+This was largely due to the placement of short-term deposit of RM13.9 million during FY2020 as compared to withdrawal of short-term deposit of RM18.2 million during FY2019.
+If we do not consider the said placement and withdrawal of short-term deposit, the net cash flow used in investing activities was actually RM0.5 million in FY2020 as compared to RM4.0 million in FY2019 as a result of the lower capital expenditure incurred in FY2020. - (iii) The cash outflow from financing activities for both FY2020 and FY2019 was largely due to the payment of dividends of RM2.1 million in FY2020 and RM2.9 million in FY2019.

-The management has allocated a capital commitment totalling of RM24.0 million for the purpose of consolidation and amalgamation of our current and new factories and replacing some of our current manufacturing facilities to improve our production efficiency.

-The Management believe that there will be adequate working capital to meet our present and foreseeable day-to-day business operation requirements.
+The management has allocated a capital commitment totalling of RM23.3 million for the purpose of consolidation and amalgamation of our current and new factories and replacing some of our current manufacturing facilities to improve our production efficiency.
+The Management believes that there will be adequate working capital to meet our present and foreseeable day-to-day business operation requirements.

-The Group has no borrowings as of 31 December 2019.
+The Group has no borrowings as of 31 December 2020.